piotrulo022/US-Flights-webapp/README.md

 shiny run --port 8000 --reload app.py
 ```

-4. open `http://localhost:8000/` in your favourite web browser and enjoy the application :)
+4. open `http://localhost:8000/` in web browser and enjoy the application :)

 # Conclusions and future plans